kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 ## Support, Questions?

 Something not clear?
-Head over to our [Discord](http://chat.turtlecoin.lol) and ask in the #help channel, and hopefully someone will be able to help you out.
+Head over to our [Discord](http://chat.turtlecoin.lol) and ask in the #help channel, and hopefully, someone will be able to help you out.

 Let us know if something is wrong with this guide, or missing, so we can update it and make it better!